 - Test your forms, automated workflows, and notifications to make sure they work.

-- Ensure your email system has DKIM and SP records to increase deliverability. (this is only needed once)
+- Ensure your email system has DKIM and SP records to increase deliverability, which should only be needed one time.

 - Make sure your email is not coming across as spam to junk filters or readers.

 - Set up a text version of your message and an HTML option as well to increase coverage.